-Attachment A (CCEA Bargaining Unit Position Titles and Grades): making the following changes: Property Appraiser Grade from T1 to T2; Senior Property Appraiser Grade from T2 to T3; Skilled Trades Technician Grade from T2 to T3; Landfill Worker Grade from T1 to T2; elimination of the Environmental Health Specialist Grade P1 and creation of an Environmental Health Specialist 1 Grade T3 and an Environmental Health Specialist 2 Grade P1; elimination of the Water Meter Technician Grade A3 and creation of a Water Meter Technician 1 Grade A3 and a Water Meter Technician 2 Grade A4; Public Safety Communications Operator from Grade A4 to T2; Public Safety Communications Supervisor from Grade S1 to P1; elimination of the Parks Maintenance Worker Grade A2 and creation of a Parks Maintenance Worker 1 Grade A2 and a Parks Maintenance Worker 2 Grade A3; Building Maintenance Worker from Grade A2 to A3; creation of a new position- Public Guardian Case Manager Trainee Grade A2 - and moving a current Office Specialist Grade A2 in the Public Guardians Office into the position; adding to the Water Distribution Foreman and the Water Production Foreman job descriptions "responsible charge" language (any employee currently occupying one of the positions will not have the language added) and removing positions that no longer exist.
+Article 27 (Layoff Policy and Procedure): inserting language that prohibits a grant-funded or special-funded employee to bump when layoffs are instituted by the City as well as add clarifying language that the City is under no obligation to renew grant funding or special funding upon the expiration of the grant or special project.
+Attachment A (CCEA Bargaining Unit Position Titles and Grades): making the following changes: Property Appraiser Grade from T1 to T2; Senior Property Appraiser Grade from T2 to T3; Skilled Trades Technician Grade from T2 to T3; Landfill Worker Grade from T1 to T2; elimination of the Environmental Health Specialist Grade P1 and creation of an Environmental Health Specialist 1 Grade T3 and an Environmental Health Specialist 2 Grade P1; elimination of the Water Meter Technician Grade A3 and creation of a Water Meter Technician 1 Grade A3 and a Water Meter Technician 2 Grade A4; Public Safety Communications Operator from Grade A4 to T2; Public Safety Communications Supervisor from Grade S1 to P1; elimination of the Parks Maintenance Worker Grade A2 and creation of a Parks Maintenance Worker 1 Grade A2 and a Parks Maintenance Worker 2 Grade A3; Building Maintenance Worker from Grade A2 to A3; creation of a new position- Public Guardian Case Manager Trainee Grade A2 - and moving a current Office Specialist Grade A2 in the Public Guardian's Office into the position; and removing positions that no longer exist.